joyent/nodejs-advisory-board/meetings/2015-03-23/minutes.md

 ## Next Meeting
-Please join our next meeting, TBD at https://global.gotomeeting.com/join/524998381 or please dial-in in using your telephone.
+Please join our next meeting, Monday April 6, 2015 at 2:00 PM PST / 5:00 PM EST at https://global.gotomeeting.com/join/524998381 or please dial-in in using your telephone.

 ```